 Introduction to Blackboard

-This session gives TAs an overview of the important features available on Blackboard that enhance teaching and learning.
-The session also introduces "Blackboard Task-Based Module" which is a short module that trains TAs on using Blackboard
+This session gives teaching assistants an overview of the important features available on Blackboard that enhance teaching and learning.
+The session also introduces the "Blackboard Task-Based Module" which is a short module that trains teaching assistants on using Blackboard.

 Teaching Assistants Panel